arand025/triage_triumph/README.md

 # triage_triumph
-A game/simulation that future medical professionals can use to evaluate triage situations and practice the proper steps that need to be taken
+Triage Triumph is a Python-based game/simulation designed to help medical professionals evaluate triage situations.
+It replicates emergency room scenarios in which patient conditions must be assessed and prioritized based on their severity.
+The project aims to enhance hospitals' ability to allocate patients appropriately and, through repeated use, become more proficient in making critical decisions.